slowsynapse/ramen-bot/README.md

-# RAMEN Bot
+# CHIP Bot

-A Telegram bot that rewards quality BCH content with RAMEN points.
+A Telegram bot that rewards quality BCH content with CHIP points.
 Built for the BCH-1 Hackcelerator.

 ## Features